esphome/esphome-docs/cookbook/lvgl.rst

 Local light switch
 ------------------

-If you have a display device with a local light configured, you can simply create a wall switch for it.
+If you have a display device with a local light configured, you can simply create a :ref:`lvgl-wgt-swi` for it.

 .. figure:: /components/images/lvgl_switch.png
     :align: center